Larry Sabato: Earmark controversy

 In June 2009, it was revealed that Sabato's Center for Politics had been the recipient of over $7 million in earmarked money from Congressman Virgil Goode, whom Sabato predicted would win re-election in 2008, despite declining poll numbers; Goode ultimately lost the race by fewer than 800 votes out of about 316,000 votes cast.
 Political blogger Greg Sargent suggested that Sabato should have revealed his Center's financial connection to Goode or recused himself from making predictions about the race.

 Personal views

 Criticism of Donald Trump

-Sabato is a critic of former United States President Donald Trump, stating he believed that Trump's presidency was the "worst" in U.S. history.
-In July 2021, the Republican Party of Virginia made headlines for demanding Sabato be investigated by the University of Virginia for his anti-Trump tweets.
+Sabato is a critic of United States President Donald Trump, stating he believed that Trump's presidency was the "worst" in U.S. history.
+In July 2021, the Republican Party of Virginia demanded Sabato, as director of the non-partisan Center of American Politics, be investigated by the University of Virginia for his tweets criticizing Trump.